 Labor productivity is defined as the real value of GDP at factor cost per hour worked.
 The calculations are based on figures from market activity from national accounts, i.e. the total economy excluding the sectors: General government (S.13) and NPISH (S.15).
-The Total is however based on figures for the total economy.
+The sources used for calculating the productivity growth is fixed capital, Labor force education statistics and sector account figures for GDP at factor cost and hours worked.